riahalz/Shadows-On-The-Sands/README.md

 - GIMP
 - Autodesk Sketchbook

-This code contains some of the game's source code files.
-All code is the sole property of the developer and cannot be replicated.
+This code contains some of the game's source code files and assets.
+All code and assets are the sole property of the developer and cannot be replicated.